suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This parameter sets the source component to be used with either suit-directive-copy ({{suit-directive-copy}}) or with suit-directive-swap ({{suit-directive-swap}}).
 The current Component, as set by suit-directive-set-component-index defines the destination, and suit-parameter-source-component defines the source.

-#### suit-parameter-run-args {#suit-parameter-run-args}
+#### suit-parameter-invoke-args {#suit-parameter-invoke-args}

-This parameter contains an encoded set of arguments for suit-directive-run ({{suit-directive-run}}).
+This parameter contains an encoded set of arguments for suit-directive-invoke ({{suit-directive-invoke}}).
 The arguments MUST be provided as an implementation-defined bstr.

 #### suit-parameter-fetch-arguments